 In June 2018, the UK government published a consultation paper on improving the UK Pensions Regulator's role in scrutinising corporate transactions.
 On 11 February 2019, the UK government published its response to this paper, which confirms the proposals that it intends to move forward in terms of the legislative process.
-Among other proposed reforms to be enacted, proposals include new criminal offences in respect of 'wilful and reckless behaviour' in relation to a defined benefit pension scheme and in respect of failure to comply with a contribution notice.
-Both offences would be punishable by unlimited fines and a conviction for 'wilful and reckless behaviour' could result in imprisonment for up to seven years.
-The UK government also proposes to introduce regulations amending the notifiable events regime to include notifications in respect of the sale of a material proportion of the business or assets of a scheme employer with funding responsibility for at least 20 per cent of a pension scheme's liabilities and in respect of the grant of security on a debt in priority to the debt to the pension scheme.
-The UK government also proposes that these notifiable events, and the sale of a controlling interest in a sponsoring employer, will require a transaction's corporate planners to submit a declaration of intent to pension scheme trustee and the UK Pensions Regulator.
-Legislation giving effect to the proposals is expected to be introduced as soon as Parliamentary time permits.
+On 7 January 2020, the Pension Schemes Bill was published, which introduces new criminal offences in respect of the avoidance of any debt due in relation to a defined benefit scheme, conduct risking accrued benefits in relation to a defined benefit scheme and failure to comply with a contribution notice.
+The offence of failing to comply with a contribution notice is subject to an unlimited fine, while the other two offences would be punishable by unlimited fines or imprisonment for up to seven years.
+Alternatively, the UK Pensions Regulator will have the power to impose a civil penalty of up to £1 million in respect of any of such offences.
+The Bill also contains a new duty to notify the UK Pensions Regulator of certain events that would have an impact on a defined benefit scheme.
+Such events are to be specified in regulations and are expected to relate to the sale of a material proportion of the business or assets of a scheme employer with funding responsibility for at least 20 per cent of a pension scheme's liabilities and in respect of the grant of security on a debt in priority to the debt to the pension scheme.
+The Bill was passed in the House of Lords on 15 July 2020 and will move for consideration in Parliament.